 In terms of basketball in San Diego, a name that has dominated that section of Southern California has been Ray Johnson.
 The owner of more San Diego Sectional wins - 762 - than any other coach, ever, joins the LMU men's basketball program as an assistant on Head Coach Mike Dunlap's staff.

-Johnson, who coached 33 years at Oceanside El Camino High School, is going back to college and he couldn't be more excited.
+Johnson, who coached 33 years at Oceanside El Camino High School, came back to college in 2014 as assistant coach with the LMU men's basketball program.
+He enters his second season in 2015-16.

-"I got a chance to taste working at the college level a couple years ago back east," said Johnson.
+"I got a chance to taste working at the college level a couple years ago back east," said the High School Basketball Hall of Famer Johnson.
 "I loved it, the only problem was it wasn't on the west coast.
 I always said that if there was an opportunity on the west coast, it would be a dream come true.
 When Mike called, it was indeed just that.
 I am very excited for this opportunity."

 Johnson took a year off from Oceanside El Camino to coach a season at Fairleigh Dickinson and he was hooked on the college game.

 "I love coaching high school, but after a year in the college game, I fell in love with it," said Johnson.
 "I am very excited to be part of Mike's staff and to be at LMU.
-I look forward to some very exciting years here as I think good things are going to happen here."
+I look forward to some very exciting years here as I think good things are going to happen here as we enter our second season."

 Johnson finished with a record of 762-220, winning 23 league championships while taking his teams to 16 California Interscholastic Federation (CIF) San Diego Finals.
 He won eight CIF titles, eight runner-up titles with 14 visits to the California State Regional Playoffs.